DavidG16/DS-6306-Doing-Data-Science-project1/README.md

 ## Project Description
 The project entails a EDA for a beer and breweries dataset.

-To run the  .rmd file please make sure that you change R file path to use the current working directory,

 ## Videos links
 David - https://www.youtube.com/watch?v=UuRlddgWVJA&feature=youtu.be